manferlo81/rollup-plugin-strip-shebang/README.md

 ### sourcemap

 You can pass `sourcemap: false` to speed things up a bit if you don't need source maps.
-Anything other than `false` will default to `true`.
+Anything other than `false` will default to `true`, including `null` and `undefined`.

 ***syntax***